-Finance Policies Template
+Finance Policies

+General

+Asset Protection

-General Asset Protection Banking & Financial Management Procurement (Purchasing) Payroll Contracted Services
+Banking & Financial Management

+Procurement (Purchasing)

+Payroll

+Contracted Services

-I. Introduction
+Introduction

-Operating a Charter School is engaging for administrators and is fulfilling the dreams of its Founders.
+Operating a charter school is engaging for administrators and is fulfilling the dreams of its Founders.
 It is also very rewarding on many levels, particularly as the successes of students are observed.
 It is also serious business.
-Utah Charter Schools are not typical start-ups.
+Charter schools are not typical start-ups.
 Before a charter is even granted by the state, its Founders need to have a complete business plan detailing curriculum, staffing, a multi-year financial forecast, policies and procedures of all kinds, special education everything, plans for this and plans for that.
-These plans include financial policies, procedures, forms, documents, etc. (internal controls) that meet standards.
+These plans include financial policies, procedures, forms, documents, etc. (internal controls).
 A brand new Founding team may know little about them, at least insofar as the real-life demands of the state and federal bureaucracies are concerned.
+This "finance policies" document, coupled with procedures, forms and good practices are the foundation of effective internal controls.